zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Node:

 * `Id`: the unique identifier.
-It's a hashcode of some text.
+It's a hash code of some text.
 Not just 1, 2, 3,...

 	Current Id generation method is fine.
 Factors that are taken into consideration, when generate an id, are: id stack, text component of the control.
 Text component of the control is the text directly related to the control, such as the text of a `Label` and the text on a `Button`.
 The id of the root node of a control is the id of the control.

 * `Name`: an extra unique identifier.
-It's a hunman-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.
+It's a human-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.

 * `StyleModifiers`: an list of style __modifiers__.
 An `StyleModifier` is an object used to override the default style, like a CSS rule that overrides the default style defined by the web browser.